Rasmus-Dahlkvist/rock-paper-scissors/README.md

 3. Add aria-label, type and value to fonticon hand buttons
 4. Add meta description
 5. Remove ids and use class instead
-6. changed to a wikipedia link instead *insert link*

 ### Validator Testing
 Using W3C validators for testing html and css.